Adobe strongly recommends that you complete the following checklist before going on production.

 (Internalization)

 AEM provides a framework aimed at preventing Cross-Site Request Forgery attacks.
-In order to properly make use of this framework, you need to allowlist CSRF token support in the dispatcher.
-You can do this by:
+To make proper use of this framework, allowlist CSRF token support in the Dispatcher by doing the following:

 /libs/granite/csrf/token.json